 Places of Worship at Risk

-The listed places of worship in England provide spaces for worship as well as social and community events, allowing people to gather for a wide range of practical and spiritual reasons.
-Most provide a haven for individuals needing a quiet, safe and peaceful place to take a break from daily worries, isolation and anxiety, irrespective of their own beliefs.
+Places of worship are heritage in the widest sense.
+They provide spaces for worship as well as social and community events, allowing people to gather for a wide range of practical and spiritual reasons.
+Most also provide a haven for individuals needing a quiet, safe and peaceful place to take a break from daily worries, isolation and anxiety, irrespective of their own beliefs.

 They continue to accommodate celebration and grief, shared and private experiences, art, music and sculpture, toddler groups, political hustings, wellbeing groups and addiction support sessions.
 These are significant spaces in which human experience has been, and continues to be, both welcome and supported.